 Ziad Nagy is possibly the most fun among the conceptual installation sculptors with a pimped up orange portaloo called Father and a chair sitting a box of cereal rotating an inch above the floor called Mother.
 Katarzyna Perlak’s softly carpeted room glowed with irony and humorous self-awareness, gently mocking the childishness of female pampering.

-Among painters Lucian Strindberg Boyle’s work varies but I liked his two larger abstracts, one with a sharp shock of red the other yellow, Jiyoung Yoo’s cartoony canvases with holes in them, and Roza Horowitz’s colorful and energetic post-expressionist depictions of delirious cities, Jewish experience, an bold parries at Macbeth and Trump.
+Among painters Lucian Strindberg Boyle’s work varies but I liked his two larger abstracts, one with a sharp shock of red the other yellow, Jiyoung Yoo’s cartoony canvases with holes in them, and Roza Horowitz’s colorful and energetic post-expressionist depictions of delirious cities, Jewish experience, with bold parries at fictional baddies Macbeth and Trump.

 I admired Rania Schoretsaniti’s precise take on analytical abstraction – inscrutable black geometric wall sculptures and blueprint-like designs.
 The pure minimalism of Ismene King’s nine 15-foot yellow pipes, a massive plastic bag/mattress of moist sand, and seven white tic-tac-like pods, is thoughtfully installed.
 Hyojoo Lee makes superb use of a larger space, wrapping sweating clay in a plastic dust sheet coiling rround a post, and fluffy white pillows leading dreamily up a spiral staircase.